ATLANTOAXIAL INSTABILITY

 Physical Therapy Recommendations:

 Physical therapy plays a crucial role in the management of atlantoaxial instability.
-Therefore, its important to focus on improving neck strength and stability, enhancing range of motion, and reducing pain and inflammation.
-Regardless, therapeutic exercises, manual therapy techniques, and modalities such as heat or cold therapy may be incorporated into a comprehensive rehabilitation program.
+Therefore, it’s important to focus on improving neck strength and stability, enhancing range of motion, and reducing pain and inflammation.
+Regardless, therapeutic exercises, manual therapy techniques, and modalities such as heat or cold therapy may help with a comprehensive rehabilitation program.

 Prevention Actions: